Ras-Pekt/simple_cart/README.md

 - Flask: Python web framework for backend logic.
 - Bootstrap: CSS framework for enhanced styling.
 - jQuery: JavaScript library for making the web app responsive.
+- SQlite: A relational database for data storage

 ## License